pjh177787/FracNetHLS/README.md

 I will do that when I get up.

 Also, based on testing, ap_fixed<16, 10> for FM and <16, 4> for WT is good enough, giving us 95+ accuracy.

+## Update 11/18:

+BRAM is no longer a problem.
+LUTs is still quite a lot.
+Too many muxes on the memory ports and stuff.
+Need to look more into that.
+More simulations say <14, 9> for FM and <10, 3> for WT should be good enough.
+We can look further into that.
+I'll update more after I get some sleep.